aicoe-aiops/ocp-ci-analysis/docs/workshop/model_deployment.md

 ![deployment_config](../assets/images/OpenShift_console3.png)

-2. Now in the Seldon Operator.
+4. Now in the Seldon Operator.
 Go to Seldon Deployment.

 ![deployment_config](../assets/images/OpenShift_console4.png)

 Here you can see the list of different Seldon Deployments.

-3. In order to create a new deployment, click on "Create SeldonDeployment".
+5. In order to create a new deployment, click on "Create SeldonDeployment".
 After that click on "YAML view"

 ![deployment_config](../assets/images/OpenShift_console5.png)

-4. In the YAML view, you need to update the yaml file with the deployment config file you have created.
-You copy the contents from deployment config file from your origin repo and paste it here.
+6. In the YAML view, you need to update the yaml file with the deployment config file you have created.
+You copy the contents from deployment config file from your forked repo and paste it here.
 Once you paste it, you click to create your deployment file.

 ![deployment_config](../assets/images/OpenShift_console6.png)

-5. Now once you create your deployment file.
-Check the status of the deployment file you have created from the status bar shown in the image below.
+7. Now once you create your deployment file, check the status of the deployment file you have created from the status bar shown in the image below.
+You can also check the running Pods that are created as a result of your deployment.

 ![deployment_config](../assets/images/OpenShift_console4.png)

-6. Once you create your deployment.
+8. Once you create your deployment.
 Next step is to create a route to get the endpoints.
 In order to go to routes, click on "Networking" -> Routes.

 ![deployment_config](../assets/images/OpenShift_console7.png)